×

 Paravirtualization

-OS-Level Virtualization
+OS-Level Virtualization (Container-Based Virtualization)

 OS-level virtualization is performed with any hypervisor, as the physical server’s operating system has the virtualization ability to act like a hypervisor to create containers or multiple-user ecosystems.
 One such widely used OS-level virtualization product is Oracle Solaris.
+Here is one industry example is of Netflix.
+It powers its global platform with thousands of containerized microservices on AWS and has achieved 99.99% uptime while serving more than 300 million subscribers.

 Why is Virtualization Essential for the Cloud Environment?

-It is nearly impossible to create a cloud computing environment without virtualization, as it is a core element of a cloud platform.
 Moreover, virtualization is essential for cloud computing, where the cloud service providers operate the workloads in a cloud environment.
 This environment utilizes consolidation, abstraction, and shared distribution of resources across the network infrastructure.
 Cloud platforms like IBM Cloud, AWS, Google Cloud Platform, Microsoft Azure Cloud, and Oracle Cloud offer self-service access, dynamic resource pools, and infrastructure scaling.

 Cloud service providers utilize server virtualization solutions to effectively manage large data centers with several physical servers.
 They do not provide direct access to the hardware but offer virtualized server instances of different sizes and configurations depending upon the business requirements.
 This approach allows them to offer a wide range of services like Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), and Infrastructure-as-a-Service (IaaS).